Govepitr/Regex-Tutorial-Challenge/gist-template.md

 XXXXX$ will match any string that ends with XXXXX$

-Anchors are jsut a type of "meta-character".
+Anchors are just a type of "meta-character".
 They don't match any characters, but instead they match specific positions.
 As you just saw `^` matches the starting position right before the 1st character of the search string.
 On the other hand `$` matches the end of the last character, and of course `\b` defines the entire boundary for the search string itself.

 ### 📡 Quantifiers